 Advisory options for consumers: Institutional bank face-to-face versus and digital and online

-The most important channel is the “in-person interaction” complemented by multi-channel approach to relationship manager via mobile, online and telephone “anytime, anywhere”.
+The most important channel is the “in-person interaction” complemented by the multi-channel approach to relationship manager via mobile, online and telephone “anytime, anywhere”.

 As wealth managers and private banks enact their digitization strategies, a number of new models for advisory business can be seen to emerge.
-The challenge lies in the ability to build such capabilities in a way that still enables agility in delivering client value, while delivering on cost efficiency at the same time.
+The challenge lies in the ability to build such capabilities in a way that still enables agility in delivering client value while delivering on cost efficiency at the same time.